 - Vanilla Extract - we like to use vanilla extract to compliment the lemon flavor.

-How to Make the Perfect Pound Cake Recipe
+How to Make The Best Pound Cake Recipe

 - Cream the butter, cream cheese and sugar.
 In a large bowl with an electric mixer or a stand mixer, whip together the butter, cream cheese and sugar until light and fluffy, or about 3-5 minutes.